SH047/NIRAI_3d_STORE/content/pages/index.md

         self:
           fontWeight: 700
           textAlign: left
-    subtitle: Get Started on Your Custom Design Now!"
+    subtitle: Get Started on Your Custom Design Now!
     text: |+
       Custom 3D prints for your project models.